-There are plenty of historical destinations to visit and get your fill of cultural knowledge plus seven of them are UNESCO World Heritages sites.
-The Ancient Greeks thought Mount Etna was home to the Cyclops, but instead it has become one of the major destinations for tourists to the province of Catania.
-If you fancy climbing (or getting the cable car to) the largest active volcano in Europe, then you will not be disappointed with the views.
+There are plenty of historical destinations to visit and get your fill of cultural knowledge plus seven of them are UNESCO World Heritage sites.
+The Ancient Greeks thought Mount Etna was home to the Cyclops, but instead, it has become one of the major destinations for tourists to the province of Catania.
+If you fancy climbing (or getting the cable car too) the largest active volcano in Europe, then you will not be disappointed with the views.

 Tip: the largest and main airport in Sicily is Catania-Fontanarossa.

 8. Andalucia, Spain

 This is another great city to visit if you consider yourself a wine lover as Andalucia puts on a huge yearly celebration for its wine harvest.
 The area is most notably famed for its fruity sherry-like drinks, as well as some lighter traditional wines.
 The city becomes very lively making it an extremely fun place to be and you will find yourself swept up in the festivities.

 It is also a great time of year as the sun is a lot gentler and less harsh than the summer months making it more enjoyable, plus the prices are significantly lower and the beaches are quieter.
 While the Costa del Sol’s coast can feel a little tired and tacky, head east to Nerja where there are still some lovely natural coves.

 Tip: The largest close airport to Andalucia is in Malaga.